Whiplash pain is very hard to ignore. Some symptoms of a neck injury may include the following:

 - Muscles feel slightly knotted or even hard

 Sometimes it can take many hours or even days before you start to notice your neck pain after an injury, while at times the strain can be immediate.

 The force that causes neck pain can also sometimes cause a concussion as well.
 Because a concussion can be quite serious, you’ll need to seek medical attention immediately.
 If you feel extra sleepy, nauseous, confused, or dizzy, medical emergency care is necessary.

-Whiplash is a serious strain on the neck and may result from any of the following:
+According to neck injury doctors, whiplash is a serious strain on the neck and may result from any of the following:

 A rear-end collision is the most common reason for neck strain.